BlueQuartzSoftware/DREAM3D/Source/Plugins/Statistics/Documentation/StatisticsFilters/CalculateArrayHistogram.md

 ## Description ##
 This filter will create a "Frequency Distribution" histogram of a specified scalar **Array**.
 The user will select the number of bins (a value greater than zero).
 The user will enter a new attribute matrix name and a new histogram array name.
 If the user clicks the new Data Container check box, a new data container name must be entered.
 Otherwise the current data container will be used.

-The histogram is a "Left-Open and Right-Closed" histogram, meaning the intervals are denoted as [a, b).
+The histogram is a "Left Closed, Right Open" histogram, meaning the bin intervals are denoted as [a, b).
 The value returned in component "0" of the output array is _b_ from the above interval while component "1" is the frequency for that bin.
 The output output array can be most easily be thought of as a 2 column x "num bins" row output.

 ## Example Data ##